Public decision list college of mayor and Alderman May 6, 2020

 8. IJssellaan development site; additional opinion contribution. / John Frenken

-The development of housing at the IJssellaan development site has also had to deal
+The development of housing at the IJssellaan development site has also

 Because the pfas values are exceeded, this must be done at additional cost.
 The